What do we do with all the drawings?

 The JAMU picture frame offers a clever design that solves several problems at once:

-• Archive compartment for older works: Often you don't want to put every piece of art away immediately, but it's not possible to hang everything at the same time.
-Our frame includes a practical archive compartment in which older drawings and crafts can be safely stored without getting lost.
-This way, each work is preserved and can be brought out again later.
+Archival compartment for older works: Often, you don't want to put away every piece of art immediately, but it's also not possible to hang everything at once.
+Our frame includes a practical archival compartment where older drawings and crafts can be safely stored without getting lost.
+This way, each work is preserved and can be retrieved later.

-• Always room for the latest: While the collected works of art are stored in the archive compartment, the latest drawing can be presented right at the front in the frame.
-This way, the apartment stays tidy, but each work of art still gets the attention it deserves.
+Always room for the latest: While the collected artworks are stored in the filing cabinet, the latest drawing can be displayed at the front of the frame.
+This keeps the apartment tidy, yet still gives each work of art the attention it deserves.

-• Flexible orientation: Another advantage of the JAMU picture frame is that it can be rotated.
-This means that children are not restricted in their creativity - whether they prefer to work in portrait or landscape format, the frame adapts!
-This means that children always have the freedom to paint and craft as they like.
+Flexible orientation: Another advantage of the JAMU picture frame is that it can be rotated.
+This means children's creativity isn't restricted—whether they prefer to work in portrait or landscape format, the frame adapts!
+This gives children the freedom to paint and craft however they like.

 Large formats for big ideas

-Children often have more than just small ideas, but think and paint on a large scale.
-That's why the JAMU picture frame is available in the standard paper formats A4 and A3 .
-This allows the little artists to work on a large format and to develop freely.
+Children often don't just have small ideas; they think and paint on a grand scale.
+That's why JAMU picture frames are available in the popular A4 and A3 paper sizes.
+This allows young artists to work on larger formats and express themselves freely.

-The JAMU picture frame helps to appreciate the many works of art and brings more order to everyday family life.
-The children's creative works are no longer hidden in drawers or folders, but have a permanent place where they can be presented and stored.
+The JAMU picture frame helps children appreciate their many works of art and brings more order to their family life.
+Children's creative work is no longer hidden in drawers or folders, but instead has a permanent place where it can be displayed and stored.

-Let your children's imagination continue to flourish without having to worry about the mess.
-With the JAMU picture frame you have found a practical and aesthetic solution that satisfies both the little artists and the parents.
+Let your children's imaginations continue to flourish without having to worry about clutter.
+With the JAMU picture frame, you've found a practical and aesthetic solution that satisfies both the little artists and their parents.

 Your JAMU team is looking forward to seeing your little works of art in one of our frames